Each day, the odds of a cyber attack on your dental practice increase. And the cyber crime stakes are huge.

 - Over 93% of healthcare organizations have experienced a security breach of some kind over the past five years

-- In the past 12 months, 74% of healthcare organizations experienced a security incident — in these attacks, more than 30 million records were compromised.
+- In the past 12 months, 74% of healthcare organizations experienced a security incident.
+In these attacks, more than 30 million records were compromised.

 If you suffered a cyber attack and a breach of sensitive data, what would you tell your patients?
 How would you maintain your reputation and attract new patients?
 What fines would you be required to pay?

-In fact, the Healthcare Information and Management Systems Society (HIMSS) confirmed that healthcare phishing still remains a significant threat — in its 2019 HIMSS Cybersecurity Survey, email was revealed as the initial point of contact for attack in 59% of the security incidents that have taken place in the last 12 months.
+In fact, the Healthcare Information and Management Systems Society (HIMSS) confirmed that healthcare phishing still remains a significant threat.
+In its 2019 HIMSS Cybersecurity Survey, email was revealed as the initial point of contact for attack in 59% of the security incidents that have taken place in the last 12 months.

-— Delta Dental of Arizona: Last July, an employee at Delta Dental of Arizona fell victim to a phishing scam that gave the attacker access to an email account.
+Last July, an employee at Delta Dental of Arizona fell victim to a phishing scam that gave the attacker access to an email account.
 As you are probably well aware, Delta Dental is one of the largest U.S. dental plan systems with 39 member companies.
 An analysis of the compromised account suspected unauthorized access had occurred and nearly 13,000 people were affected.

-—Delta Delta of Illinois: In December 2018, Delta Dental of Illinois notified patients of a potential data breach after employees were targeted by a phishing attack that was attempting to gain their login credentials.
+In December 2018, Delta Dental of Illinois notified patients of a potential data breach after employees were targeted by a phishing attack that was attempting to gain their login credentials.
 The compromised data may have included patient demographic information, dates of birth, dental or vision insurance data, and Social Security numbers.

-Ransomware is a malicious software designed to encrypt your computer files, emails, and other data, until a ransom is paid.
+Ransomware is malicious software designed to encrypt your computer files, emails, and other data until a ransom is paid.
 Strains of ransomware can completely lock your computers and devices, preventing any access to your systems.

-Healthcare is an attractive target for ransomware because providers are more likely to pay the ransom to avoid the disruption, downtime, productivity loss, and reputation damage.
+Healthcare is an attractive target for ransomware because providers are more likely to pay the ransom to avoid disruption, downtime, productivity loss, and reputation damage.

 If the data is stolen, much of it is resold by hackers on the dark web.
 From there, it can be used for identity theft and tax scams.
 One estimate put the value of a stolen medical record at $50 on the digital black market, compared to $1 for a stolen social security number or credit card.

-Here are just two examples of ransomware attacks on dental practices:
+Recent ransomware attacks on dental practices:

-— Southeastern Minnesota Oral & Maxillofacial Surgery: A ransomware attack exposed the records of an estimated 80,000 Southeastern Minnesota Oral & Maxillofacial Surgery (SEMOMS) patients last September.
+A ransomware attack exposed the records of an estimated 80,000 Southeastern Minnesota Oral & Maxillofacial Surgery (SEMOMS) patients last September.
 The IT team responded and isolated the affected server and took steps to restore the encrypted data.
 It is unclear whether the ransom was paid or if the IT team was able to restore the server from backups.

-— Sarrell Dental: An Alabama not-for-profit provider, operating 17 children’s dental and optical clinics in the state, experienced a ransomware attack in late July with widespread file encryption—more than 390,000 patient records were compromised.
+Sarrell Dental, an Alabama not-for-profit provider operating 17 children’s dental and optical clinics in the state, experienced a ransomware attack in late July with widespread file encryption—more than 390,000 patient records were compromised.
 After the attack, affected clinics were closed for two weeks while the breach was investigated and systems were restored.
 After investigation, it appeared the attack gained access as early as January.

 Business email compromise (email fraud)

-In fact, healthcare email fraud attacks have increased 473% in the past two years.
+According to HIMSS, cyber attacks involving business email compromise (BEC) and phishing are among the two most common cyber threats in healthcare.
+In fact, healthcare email fraud attacks have increased by 473% in the past two years.
 Successful attacks can result in losses of hundreds of thousands, or even millions, of dollars.

 Similar to phishing, BEC, also known as email fraud, typically targets a company’s financial and procurement departments or a business owner.
-This type of email attack attempts to initiate a financial transfer to an attacker-controlled account.
+This type of email attack attempts to initiate a money transfer to an attacker-controlled account.

 Is your dental practice safe from cyber attacks?

 Contact our cyber security experts today for a free consultation to identify the security prevention you need and how to easily and painlessly put this into place.
-Contact us.